danwing/metadata/draft-rw-flow-metadata.md

 Binary encoding and map encoding is unnecessary because the network-to-host signaling is never associated with an individual packet.

+## Prefer Alternate Path ('pref-alt-path')

+There are also crisis cases where nominal network resources cannot be used at maximum to handle packets.
+A network would thus seek to offload some of the traffic during these events.
+Under such exceptional events, a network element may signal to a host that it is preferrable to use alternate paths, if available.
+An alternate path is typically an alternate network attachment.

+The 'pref-alt-path' metadata may be sent together with the bitrate metadata set to a very low value.

+### Host Treatment

+The host offloads its connections to alternate available paths.

 # Security Considerations

 Metadata increases the information available to attackers to